Go to Reviews.org AU Edition

 *Voice control available with the DIRECTV app if using a phone, tablet, etc.

 We love the Hopper remote for its voice functionality.
 While the Genie has voice control when connected to a mobile device, we prefer the convenience of a dedicated remote while having our phones and tablets free.
-As you may have read in our XFINITY X1 Review, voice control is a personal favorite for making watching TV effortless.
+But keep in mind that you will need to have your Hopper 3 connected to the internet to use voice control.
+As you may have read in our Xfinity X1 Review, voice control is a personal favorite for making watching TV effortless.

 The Genie took a step in the right direction by including both infrared and radio frequency technology, giving your remote and receiver better communication.
 Although we didn’t have any trouble with the Hopper’s remote, the inclusion of both technologies avoids common problems like the receiver not directly “seeing” the remote.
 Infrared allows signals to go through cabinet windows and doors more easily.